TommyD: Producing and writing

-Combining his studio knowledge and his DJing experience, Danvers began to produce other bands.
+Combining his studio knowledge and his DJing experience, Danvers began to produce for other bands.
 His work with Wales alternative rock band Catatonia led to two chart-topping albums, 1998's International Velvet and 1999's Equally Cursed and Blessed, which produced five top-ten singles and resulted in nominations for the Mercury Music Prize and the Brit Awards.
 For his work on Equally Cursed and Blessed, Danvers earned a Best Producer nomination at the Q Awards in 2000.
 Additional production credits followed for artists like Finlay Quaye, Eagle-Eye Cherry, and Jennifer Paige in the early 2000s.

 In 1999, Danvers produced a cover version of "Baby, It's Cold Outside" with Cerys Matthews and Tom Jones for Jones's 1999 album, Reload.

 In the early 2000s, Danvers wrote and produced "More More More," the opening track from Kylie Minogue's eighth studio album Fever.
 He also wrote and produced "I Believe" on Sophie Ellis-Bextor's debut album Read My Lips.

 Danvers went on to help develop the careers of new United Kingdom artists KT Tunstall and Corinne Bailey Rae, with credits on each artist's chart-topping debut albums.
 He co-wrote two tracks, "Under the Weather" and "Stoppin' The Love," on Tunstall's 2004 debut album Eye to the Telescope, and "I'd Like To" on Bailey Rae's self-titled 2006 debut.